pkiraly/qa-catalogue/README.md

 catalogues/[abbreviation-of-your-library].sh all-solr
 ```

-For a catalogue with around 1 milion record the first command will take 5-10
+For a catalogue with around 1 million record the first command will take 5-10
 minutes, the later 1-2 hours.

 ## build